Atlanta Beltline Wayfinding:

 As an aid for understanding the walkability of Atlanta, the maps were illustrated in such a way as to give a visual understanding of how the local area is designed.
 Atlanta is a conventional American city where there can be a distinct separation between urban and residential areas.
 Each area type on the map has a distinct visual appearance, which allows users to dramatically improve their commuting plans.
 For example, the user should find it easier to stay on major streets in more urban areas, rather than cutting through residential neighborhoods.

-Bus Post
+Bus Route Post (In Context)

 To further enhance commuting in Atlanta, it would be useful to also show users how the MARTA bus system connects to the Beltline and MARTA train lines.
 At the time, the bus system only used a simple post with a transit number to indicate a bus stop.